The Moses of Her People:

 She sometimes spoke of having prophetic dreams.
 One such dream of approaching danger led her to believe she was about to be sold for plantation work in the Deep South.
-And that prompted her to escape from slavery in 1849.
+Her dream prompted her to escape from slavery in 1849.

 Tubman escaped from slavery by walking to Delaware, and, probably with the help of local Quakers, managed to get to Philadelphia.

 In Philadelphia she became involved with the Underground Railroad, and became determined to help other slaves escape to freedom.
-While living in Philadelphia she found work as a cook, but she became energized to return to Maryland and bring back some of her relatives.
+While living in Philadelphia she found work as a cook, and probably could have lived an uneventful life from that point.
+But she became energized to return to Maryland and bring back some of her relatives.

 Within a year of her own escape, she had returned to Maryland and brought several members of her family northward.
 And she developed a pattern of going into slave territory about twice a year to lead more slaves to free territory.

-While on her operations she was always in danger of being caught, and she became adept at avoiding detection.
+While conducting these missions she was always in danger of being caught, and she became adept at avoiding detection.
 At times she would deflect attention by posing as a much older and feeble woman.
 She would sometimes carry a book during her travels, which would make anyone think she couldn't be an illiterate fugitive slave.